 Applying for a short-term visa

 Short-term visas are for students wishing to study a course of six months or less (11 months if studying an English language course).

 For the latest information on short-term visas head to Home Office guidance.
-If your course is more than six months long you must apply for a Tier 4 (General) visa instead.
-Equally if your course requires Academic Technology Approval Scheme (ATAS) clearance you will need to have obtained a clearance certificate before making a short-term study visa application, either as entry clearance or at the UK border.
+If your course is more than six months long you must apply for a Tier 4 (General) student visa instead.
+If your course requires Academic Technology Approval Scheme (ATAS) clearance you will need to have obtained a clearance certificate before making a short-term study visa application, either as entry clearance or at the UK border.

 How to apply